|June 1||Organized in King William County under the command of Captain Thomas Henry Carter (VMI Class of 1849) for one years service .|

 |July||Assigned to Artillery Battalion, D.H.
 Hill’s Division, Army of Northern Virginia|

-Commanded by Captain Thomas H. Carter, the battery was equipped with two 12-pounder howitzers, two 6-pounder guns, and one 10-pounder Parrott Rifle.
-It spent most of the day on the left of the line supporting D.H.
+The King William Artillery was commanded by Captain Thomas H. Carter.
+It was equipped with two 12-pounder howitzers, two 6-pounder guns, and one 10-pounder Parrott Rifle.
+The battery spent most of the day on the left of the line supporting D.H.
 Hill’s Division.
-The battery lost 1 officer mortally wounded, one enlisted man killed, 3 enlisted men wounded and one missing.
+It lost 1 officer mortally wounded, one enlisted man killed, 3 enlisted men wounded and one missing.

 |October 4||Assigned to Artillery Battalion, D.H.
 Hill’s-Rhodes’ Division, 2nd Corps, Army of Northern Virginia.
 Men from the disbanded Turner Light Artillery Company were transferred in.|